-There is no question that many people have found great success in losing weight on the Keto Diet, me included.
-To recap, the Keto Diet is basically a low carb diet on steroids.
+There is no question that many people have found great success in losing weight on the Keto Diet, myself included.
+To recap, the Keto Diet is basically a low-carb diet on steroids.
 Eating a ketogenic diet causes your body to rely on ketones for energy instead of the glucose/glycogen you normally get from carbs.
 This in turn causes your body to burn fat for energy.

 The basic requirements for the keto diet are that the majority of your calories come from fat (about 70%).
 You get to eat a moderate amount of protein (about 25% of total calories) and consume less than 30 grams of carbohydrates per day (5% of calories).
 Some versions of the diet allow for as much as 50 grams of carbs per day.

 Ultimately, I think the total amount of allowed carbs will depend on each person’s unique nutritional requirements.
 Fine-tune the Keto Diet to your unique needs by experimenting with varying carb amounts.
 This way, you can find your ideal daily carb amounts for optimal fat loss.